learnweb/moodle-tool_oauth2owncloud/README.md

 ## Admin Settings

 To enable the plugin the site admin has to fill in the settings form.
-This form is available under `Website-Administration ► Plugins ► Admin tools ► ownCloud OAuth 2.0 Configuration`.
+This form is available under `Site administration ► Plugins ► Admin tools ► ownCloud OAuth 2.0 Configuration`.

 ![OAuth 2.0 Form](pix/OAuth2Form.png)